Daymortel/Daymortel/README.md

 <p align="center">Welcome to my profil !</p>

 <p align="center">I'm student developper from Bretagne, in France.
-I form me in professional formation to will be Full-Stack developper.
-I'll specialize me in Back-end, but I make also Front-end.
-I'm begined little bit of years ago.
+I'm currently in a professional formation to be Full-Stack developper.
+I'll specialize myself in Back-end, but I make also Front-end.
+I started to learn a couple of years ago.
 I'm so motived and interseted in programmation.
 See you soon !</p>

 ### About me